pgtipping/Synthalyst/memory-bank/activeContext.md

 - Ensured the PDF generation works reliably without requiring external font files

 This fix ensures that users can successfully generate and download PDF versions of their training plans without encountering font-related errors.

+### PDF Formatting Issue Fix (2023-06-16)

+We've addressed a formatting issue in the PDF export for training plans where content was being duplicated and sections weren't properly separated.
+The problem was in the content parsing logic of the `TrainingPlanPDF` component.

+Key changes:

+- Improved the section extraction algorithm to better handle the training plan format
+- Fixed the regex pattern used to identify section headings
+- Implemented a more robust approach to splitting content by main section numbers
+- Added conditional rendering for section headings to prevent empty headings
+- Removed unused variables to address linter warnings

+This fix ensures that the PDF exports have proper formatting with clear section separation, making the training plans more professional and readable for users.